remotivelabs/remotivebroker-bootstrap/README.md

 ## LIN, Flexray and Ethernet

-These protocols are carried over ethernet, however dependant on you HW choice let us help.
+These protocols are carried over ethernet, however dependent on you HW choice let us help.
 Reach out on [hello@remotivelabs.com](mailto:hello@remotivelabs.com?subject=Help%20with%20setting%20up%20interfaces).
-Some guideance can be located below.
+Some guidance can be located below.

 ### Technica

 It's recommended to install a bridge module on the same host machine.
 The scrips provided [here](scripts/install-teknika.sh) will install 2 services, allowing two Technica devices (thus enabling 2 flexray interfaces), one on port 51112 and the other on port 51113.

-!> Make sure that your Techinca devices is configured to use `PLP` headers and also make sure to note specified `Destination MAC` (available by clicking `SPY`) typically `01:00:5e:00:00:00`.
+!> Make sure that your Technica devices is configured to use `PLP` headers and also make sure to note specified `Destination MAC` (available by clicking `SPY`) typically `01:00:5e:00:00:00`.

 Connect your Technica device to the secondary usb ethernet interface `eth1` which is mentioned above.
-As mulitcast address provide `Destination MAC`.
+As multicast address provide `Destination MAC`.
 ```json
 {
   "chains": [